-Cabbage (Brassica oleracea), a cruciferous vegetable, has been shown to suppress inflammation and improve diabetes in mice.
-Cabbages are the source of a variety of compounds with suspected or demonstrated breast cancer fighting properties.
+Cabbage (Brassica oleracea), a cruciferous vegetable, has been linked to reduced risk of a variety of cancers.
+Green or white cabbages incorporate several of compounds with suspected or demonstrated breast cancer fighting properties.
 Red cabbage and Chinese cabbage varieties such as bok choy contain additional beneficial micronutrients.

 Cabbage is a source of chemopreventive isothiocyanates, including allyl isothiocyanate (AITC), benzyl isothiocyanate (BITC), erucin, indole-3-carbinol (I3C) and its metabolic product 3,3'-diindolylmethane (DIM), phenethyl isothiocyanate (PEITC) and sulforaphane.
 In addition, cabbage is a good source of beta-carotene, choline, folate, lupeol and vitamin C. Chinese cabbage is also a good source of apigenin, and is a richer source of erucin than green or white cabbage.
-Red cabbage contains anthocyanins, which are responsible for its pigmentation and also have anticarcinogenic activity.
+In addition, red cabbage incorporates anthocyanins, which are anticarcinogenic compounds responsible for the red pigmentation.

 Breast cancer-related effects of eating cabbage